 There were several negative comments thrown in, especially early on, mostly about poor service.
 Since it’s still early I’m willing to give them the benefit of the doubt.
 Ciao is located at the corner of 926 and 202 – a short drive from the borough with plenty of parking.

+Update: This location continues to be a revolving door of restaurants.
+La Forno is closed, replaced by West Chester Pizza Cafe.
+We’ll see if this one lasts.
 With most things I’m not too particular, but when it comes to pizza and coffee, I can be a bit of a snob.
 As such I have been on a years-long quest to find a local pizza place I can really get behind.
 Now I don’t know if La Forno pizza on West Nields will be that place, but I am willing to give it a try.

 One would think it would be easy to find a good, authentic Mexican place.
 Turns out it is surprisingly hard but I have high hopes for this one.
 Originally opened in 2017, Taco Mar started on High Street then closed briefly as it searched for a new location.
 Now it has reopened on Gay Street.
 They were recently featured on the Mainline Today blog in a roundup of new restaurants to try.